Hong Kong Resort Company

 Hong Kong Resort Company Limited (香港興業有限公司) is a joint venture between HKR International and CITIC Pacific.
 It is best known for the Discovery Bay development, on Lantau Island, Hong Kong.

-History

 Hong Kong Resort Co.
 Limited was incorporated in 1973.
 Until 1994, Hong Kong Resort was a wholly owned subsidiary of HKR International Ltd. CITIC Pacific acquired a 50% interest that year.